Lavender - Kuura Essentials Herbs

 Lavender has a well-established tradition as a folk remedy and its scent is still familiar to almost everyone.
 It was used to “comfort the stomach” but above all as a cosmetic water, an insect repellent, to scent linen, and as a reviving yet soothing oil.

-The oil is a colorless to pale yellow liquid.
+Lavender is a colorless to pale yellow liquid.
 It blends well with most oils, especially citrus and florals.
-Also, cedarwood, clove, clary sage, pine, geranium, oakmoss, vetiver and patchouli.
+Also, Cedarwood, Clove, Clary Sage, Pine, Geranium, Oakmoss, Vetiver and Patchouli.

-Burns, wounds, insect bites, fever blisters, herpes, rheumatism, lumbago, ear infections, headache, yeast infection, athlete´s foot, colds, flu, bronchitis, motion sickness, high blood pressure, nervous heart, stress, insomnia, mood swings, dry skin, acne, fluid retention, hair loss, dandruff.
+Lavender - cures burns, wounds, insect bites, fever blisters, herpes, rheumatism, lumbago, ear infections, headache, yeast infection, athlete´s foot, colds, flu, bronchitis, motion sickness, high blood pressure, nervous heart, stress, insomnia, mood swings, dry skin, acne, fluid retention, hair loss, dandruff among other properties.

 USED IN PRODUCTS: